d9pouces/df_websockets/README.md

 `df_websockets` extends [django-channels](https://channels.readthedocs.io) to simplify communications between clients and servers and to process heavy tasks in background processes.
-Background processes can use [celery](https://docs.celeryproject.org/en/stable/), `django-channels` runners, or simply different processes or threads.

 `df_websockets` is based on two main concepts: